edgexfoundry-holding/edgex-helm-chart/README.md

 WARNING: This project is based on the [EdgeX Docker Compose scripts](https://github.com/edgexfoundry/developer-scripts).
 This project is not secure and is not suitable for production use.
 See Known Security Issues below.
-Note: This is based on EdgeX Foundry Deli release.
+Note: This is based on EdgeX Foundry Delhi release.

 ### Usage